Azure-Samples/azure-sql-langchain/README.md

 ### Build a Retrieval Augmented Generation (RAG) App: Part 1

-Introduces RAG and walks through a minimal implementation.
+Introduces RAG and walks through a minimal implementation, using LangGraph and LangChain.

 The tutorial described in the [Build a Retrieval Augmented Generation (RAG) App: Part 1](https://python.langchain.com/docs/tutorials/rag/) page has been implemented in this project, but using the `langchain_sqlserver` library.